silentzco/statamic-akismet/README.md

 ```

 ### Permission
-In order to manage your spam, you'll either have to be super user or have the `manage spam` permission:
+In order to manage your spam, you'll either have to be a super user or have the `manage spam` permission:

 [![Permission](https://github.com/silentzco/statamic-akismet/blob/main/images/permission.png?raw=true)